nttlevine/nttlevine.github.io/research/index.md

 Currently, my areas of interest, as a PhD candidate in Organizational Communication are:
 - Physical and digital infrastructure
 - Diversity, equity and inclusion
+- Identification
 - Expressed organizational values
-- Identification
 - Empathy

 Taking my interests in physical and digital infrastructures, I can see linkages to this from as far back as early childhood while growing up around plumbing and construction as well as having watched as a parent went to school to become a Certified Occupational Therapy Assistant (COTA).
 Growing up around floor plans; ventilation, electircal, and plumbing blueprints; and spending days off from school around construction sites influenced my early imagination which was expressed through self-made box forts out of waterheater boxes, highly imaginative drawings of floor plans for houses with improbible room themes, and small cities made out of locally forged materials.
 As I got older, my parent returned to school in their 30s and my days off from school were then spent in anatomy & physiology classes, science labs, and being the live model for practicing splint making and studying musle groups; all this exposed me to how human bodies can function and can adapt with(out) the use of tools.
+With all of this in my trail of mementos, as I took classes that taught me about intersectional feminism and communicaiton I got to thinking more about the mementos and how we communicate belonging through (lack of) accessibility in our building layouts.
+I was also introduced to how websites are (not) accessible by colleagues and public figures with a variety of (dis)abilities.
+What would it look like for an organization to have a fully accessible physical space and website?
+What does accessibility mean?
+And, finally, accessibility for who?

+DEI

+ID

+Values

+Empathy
 M.A. in Applied Anthropology 2019
 - Specializations were in public health, community organizing, identity, and folklore/storytelling